-After half term, we will be taking the children into assembly twice a week.
-Once on a Thursday for Singing Assembly and on a Friday for Starbadge Assembly.
-In Starbadge assembly 2 children from each class are chosen to be The Starbadges for the week, as a reward for great work or behaviour.
+After half term, we will be taking the children into assembly three times a week.
+Once on a Monday for a Reception only assembly, once on a Thursday for Singing Assembly and on a Friday for Starbadge Assembly.
+In Starbadge assembly, 2 children from each class are chosen to be The Starbadges for the week, as a reward for great work or behaviour.
 These children are basically treated as royalty for the week!!